gecaro-bkp/uplearn_test/ex-2-modelling/docs/data_model.md

 #### How many Trials are active at any given time?
 > For that we can use the trials_by_day table grouping by the date.

-As an example, here's a simple chart on active paying sellers vs active users over time:
+As an example, here's a simple chart on active paying sellers vs weekly revenue over time:

 ![](../images/revenue_vs_au.png)